Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

      - Alternatively, you can use fast-serve
    - npm run serve

-4. Create a Site Page in SharePoint Online and open it in "debug mode" using the following format:
+4. Create a Site Page in SharePoint Online and open it in "debug mode" using a format like:
    - ```https://yourtenant.sharepoint.com/sites/yoursite/SitePages/yourpage.aspx?debug=true&noredir=true&debugManifestsFile=https://localhost:4321/temp/manifests.js```

 5. Edit the page and add the Azure OpenAI Chat web part.